Oct. 14 project update: Preparing Bertha’s future path

 Meanwhile, STP and manufacturer Hitachi Zosen are continuing to reconnect machine parts in preparation for mining.
 That work includes welding pieces together, and reconnecting hoses and wires.
 STP Project Manager Chris Dixon outlines the steps STP is taking to resume tunneling in this video (links to YouTube).

-You can track STP’s repair effort on our time-lapse camera and follow @BerthaDigsSR99 on Twitter for updates.
+You can follow @BerthaDigsSR99 on Twitter for updates.
 We’ll also continue to post photos and videos as work progresses.